How Much Does a Vinyl Fence Cost to Build?

 Factors in Calculating Vinyl Fence Cost

-It might seem like calculating the cost to install a fence is a simple process.
-Still, a fence installer must consider several factors to calculate an accurate price.
-Vinyl fence costs are determined by the design, height, number of posts and gates, slope of the property, and the cost of labor and permits.
-Here’s a breakdown of each of these factors.
+It might seem like calculating the cost to install a vinyl fence is a simple process.
+Still, a fence installer must consider several factors in order to calculate an accurate price.
+Vinyl fence costs are determined by the design, height, number of posts and gates, slope of the property, and cost of labor and permits.
+Each of these factors is explored in detail below.

-While most homeowners opt for a complete privacy fence, others might choose to do a lower picket fence, a three-rail fence, or a mix around the property.
-Since privacy fences are the tallest and have the most plastic fence panels, this is the more expensive type of fence to install, with an average of $25 to $60 per linear foot.
-You can install a traditional straight fence or have a design built into the panels such as horizontal, lattice, or crisscross.
+While some homeowners opt for a complete privacy fence, others might choose to do a lower picket fence, a three-rail fence, or a mix around their property.
+Privacy fences cost the most, since they are the tallest and have the most plastic fence panels.
+The average cost is $15 to $40 per linear foot.
+There is also the choice between installing a traditional straight fence or having a design built into the panels, such as horizontal, lattice, or crisscross.

-A three-rail, ranch, or horse fence costs on average $15 to $25 per linear foot, and a picket fence costs $15 to $20 per linear foot.
-These costs can vary based on your location and the current demand.
-Also, you’ll need to decide on the width of the vinyl fence panel.
+A three-rail (also called split-rail, ranch, or horse) fence costs on average $11 to $18 per linear foot, and a picket fence costs $15 to $35 per linear foot.
+These costs can vary based on the location and the current demand.
+Also, there is more than one width of vinyl fence panel to choose from.
 An 8-foot panel will cost more than a 4-foot panel, but a 4-foot-panel fence will need more fence posts.

-Most vinyl fences are white since it’s the cheapest color available (about $25 per linear foot), and it makes a lovely aesthetic against the yard and house.
-There are also other standard color options to choose from, like beige, brown, black, or even red.
+Most vinyl fences are white, since it’s the cheapest color available (about $17 per linear foot), and it makes a lovely aesthetic against the yard and house.
+The other standard color options to choose from are brown and black.
 These colors typically cost a little more, though—often up to $60 per linear foot.
-You could also choose to have a vinyl fence that’s imprinted to look more like natural wood grain, and this usually costs around $40 per linear foot.
+Some homeowners choose to have a vinyl fence that’s imprinted to look more like natural wood grain, and this typically costs around $40 per linear foot.

-Gates are another crucial part of a fence as you’ll still want to have access to the front or back yard.
+Gates are another crucial part of a fence, as they allow for access to the front or back yard.
 A single gate costs between $300 and $1,500 for materials and labor, but if it’s highly decorative or it’s a double gate, then it could cost up to $2,500.

-There’s no getting around the labor cost for fence installation since it’s a labor-intensive process.
-Expect to pay around $5 to $10 per linear foot per employee.
+There’s no getting around the labor cost for fence installation, since it’s a labor-intensive process.
+Homeowners can expect to pay around $5 to $10 per linear foot for labor.
 This also works out to about $35 to $50 per hour.
-Still, labor actually makes up a smaller portion of the total cost of vinyl fencing since the amount of materials needed outweighs the cost of labor.
+Still, labor actually makes up a smaller portion of the total cost of vinyl fencing, since the amount of materials needed outweighs the cost of labor.

 Additional Costs and Considerations

-In addition to the cost factors that apply to every fencing installation, there are often other costs to consider when estimating vinyl fencing costs.
-The following situations may or may not apply to your property, but they can be helpful to consider if needed.
+In addition to the cost factors that apply to every fencing installation, there are often other costs for homeowners to consider when estimating vinyl fencing costs.
+The following situations may or may not apply to every property, but they can be helpful for homeowners to keep in mind.

 Sometimes a new fence is replacing an old, worn-out fence.
 In that case, the old fence will need to be torn down and hauled away.
-The cost will depend on the type of fence and how much work is required to dig out the old posts.
+The cost will depend on the type of fence and the amount of work required to dig out the old posts.
 Some fence installers will charge a flat fee, while others charge a rate per linear foot—often around $3 to $5 per linear foot.

 Sometimes there is existing landscaping in the way of the new fence.
 Trees, shrubs, logs, stumps, and other natural debris will need to be removed before the fence can be built.
 This might also be the case if the landscaping is simply too close to the fence line, making it difficult for the installer to work.
-Removing landscaping could range from $75 to remove a bush or up to $2,000 for tree removal.
+Removing landscaping could range from $167 for tree stump removal costs to as much as $2,000 for tree removal costs.

 Pressure Washing and Maintenance

-Vinyl fences are the easiest type of fence to maintain since they don’t rot or rust.
+Vinyl fences are the easiest type of fence to maintain, since they don’t rot or rust.
 They can simply be cleaned by power washing them occasionally.
-You can do this yourself or have a professional do it for an average cost of $213.
+Homeowners can do this themselves or have a professional do it for an average cost of $225.

 Types of Vinyl Fencing

-Deciding on the type of vinyl fencing you prefer will be a big part of determining your vinyl fence cost.
-Here are the main kinds of vinyl fencing homeowners can have a pro install.
+Deciding on the type of vinyl fencing will be a big part of determining vinyl fence cost.
+Below are the main kinds of vinyl fencing homeowners can have a pro install.

-Still, they’re the best option if you’re looking to enjoy your backyard without everyone walking by watching what you’re doing.
-And it’s especially helpful for keeping prying eyes from seeing any valuables you store in the backyard and keeping road noise down.
-Vinyl privacy fences cost an average of $3,000 to $18,000, depending on the cost factors listed above.
+Still, privacy fences are the best option for those looking to enjoy their backyard without everyone walking by and looking inside.
+For homeowners with a pool, installing a vinyl fence can be a great way to add privacy for loungers while keeping pool fence costs low.
+And they’re especially helpful for keeping prying eyes from seeing any valuables that are stored in the backyard and keeping road noise down.
+Vinyl privacy fences cost an average of $15 to $40 per linear foot, including materials and installation.

-A three-rail fence is another version of the split-rail fence, so it’s also known as ranch fencing sometimes.
-These fences have flat rails between the posts as well (although they’re often round rails when made of wood), and they’re also commonly used to keep animals penned in.
-However, vinyl rail fences have been increasing in popularity for homeowners looking for a modern farmhouse style.
-Three-rail fences usually cost $12 to $15 per linear foot.
+A three-rail fence, also known as a split-rail fence or ranch fencing, has flat rails between the posts (although they’re often round rails when made of wood), and they’re commonly used to keep animals penned in.
+A split-rail fence can be installed for less than the cost of a chain link fence, but they are much more aesthetically pleasing.
+Vinyl rail fences have been increasing in popularity for homeowners looking for a modern farmhouse style.
+Installing a split-rail fence costs from $11 to $18 per linear foot.

 Vinyl is one of the most popular materials for fence building.
 Plastic fences are far more durable now than their original counterparts, and they come with more options and colors.
-Here are a few reasons you should choose to build a vinyl fence.
+What follows are a few reasons homeowners might choose to build a vinyl fence.

-Straightforward, easy maintenance is the top reason for installing a vinyl fence.
-Unlike wood fences that need to be stained or sealed yearly and will eventually rot, vinyl fences are built to last.
+Straightforward, easy maintenance is the top reason to install a vinyl fence.
+When comparing wood versus vinyl fences, homeowners will want to note that wood fences need to be stained or sealed yearly and will eventually rot, whereas vinyl fences are built to last.
 Best of all, they don’t require any sealing or staining—just an occasional power wash to keep them clean.

 Strength and Durability